sagemath/trac_to_gh/Issue 4950.md

 # Issue 4950: Sage-3.2.3 won't build on mandriva 32-bit due to an issue with numpy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4950

 Original creator: was